Get a better ranking in the search by improving your WordPress website.

-A website technical audit will identify any issues with your site, enabling us to fix them and improve the performance of your website.
+A website technical audit will identify any issues with your site (such as problems with load time), enabling us to fix them and improve the performance of your website.

 Before investing in any Search Engine Optimisation, you should make sure your site is error-free as this can hinder your rankings in the search.

 There are two parts to a technical audit – running one (the easy bit) and fixing any flagged issues (the complicated bit).